20 Assessing the Modeling Conditions

 4. The errors in the bracketed duration follow a Normal distribution.

 We also saw in Chapter 18, that we could develop an empirical model for the sampling distribution of the least squares estimates only enforcing the first two of these conditions on the distribution of the error.
 Which of these two models for the sampling distribution should be used?
 Unfortunately, we cannot simply state conditions and then proceed blindly.
-In order to rely on the p-values and confidence intervals produced from any modeling procedure, the data must be consistent with these conditions.
+In order to rely on the p-values and confidence intervals produced from any modeling procedure, the data must be consistent with the conditions we impose.

-In this section, we discuss how we assess these conditions qualitatively.
+In this section, we discuss how to assess these conditions qualitatively.

 20.1 Residuals

 One of the complications we face is that we are imposing conditions on the error term, but we do not observe the error (since the parameters are unknown).
 However, we are able to determine the difference between each observation with respect to the estimated model for the data generating process.
-This difference between each observed response and what we would have predicted for this observation using the least squares estimates, called a residual, is analogous to the error term if the parameters were known.
-Therefore, residuals should behave like a sample of error terms.
+The difference between each observed response and what we would have predicted for this observation using the least squares estimates is called a residual.
+The residual is computed the way we would compute the error term if someone told us our least squares estimates happened to exactly match the value of the underlying parameters.
+In practice, we should never expect the residuals and errors to be equivalent; however, it does seem reasonable to believe the residuals should behave similarly to a sample of the error terms.

 Definition 20.1 (Residual) The difference between the observed response and the predicted response (estimated deterministic portion of the model).
 Specifically, the residual for the \(i\)-th observation is given by